junyzhou10/uReMix_R/README.md

 This is a branch from chamroukhi/uReMix_R, which does not provide an R package.

+This longitudinal data clustering method relies on the assumption of normal error and ignore the within-subject correlations during the model set-up.
+The mixtures are all linear models, and can be solved straightforwardly by EM algorithm.

+The most appealing feature of this method is it can determine the number of clusters automatically through an Robust EM framework.
+As for most model-based longitudinal data clustering algorithms, people need to pre-specify the number of clusters ahead of time to obtain the expression of likelihood function.

 I adjusted the codes and wrap it as an R package so that user could directly install it by

 ```r